Harzah2/bbcode/README.txt

  - Translate this module into other languages.

+ - Fix non-compliant HTML when "Smart paragraph and line breaks:" is set to "Line and paragraph breaks".
+If HTML validation is important to you, use one of the other options or submit a patch.

- - Configuration of which BBCode tags are allowed.
+ - Configuration of which BBCode tags are allowed (will require a complete rewrite).